 Medical Options for Ovarian Cyst Treatment

 The number one medical treatment for functional ovarian cysts is to prescribe birth control pills.
-This prevents ovulation, therefore the formation of functional ovarian cysts cannot happen.
-This presents a problem though, one it prevents pregnancy, and two may cause long-term hormonal imbalance, and three, it does not solve the root of the cause.
+This prevents ovulation; therefore the formation of functional ovarian cysts cannot happen.
+Use of the birth control pill presents a problem though; one, it prevents pregnancy, and two, it may cause long-term hormonal imbalance, and three, it does not solve the root of the problem.

-If an ovarian cyst becomes too large or is considered to be at a higher risk for rupture, is a complex cyst, or has twisted or become adhered to other parts of the internal body, a doctor may choose to remove it surgically.
+If an ovarian cyst becomes too large, is considered to be at a higher risk for rupture, is a complex cyst, has twisted or has become attached to other parts of the internal body, a doctor may choose to remove it surgically.
 Your doctor will be able to help you to determine your best options.

 How Natural Therapies May Help with Ovarian Cysts

-For functional cysts there are natural options that are very effective.
-We like to approach it at two different levels.
-Clearing out and prevention.
+There are natural options that are very effective for managing functional ovarian cysts.
+We like to approach it at two different levels – clearing out and prevention.
 In this guide you will learn how to clear out excess estrogens and cysts while working to prevent future ones from being created.
 This therapy usually has results in 3 months, but should only be done prior to trying to conceive.